© Claire Kowalewicz

 This July 1st, the Gatineau-Ottawa region is buzzing with festivities for Canada Day.
 Maple leaf flags are proudly displayed, the air is festive, music blares in the streets and fireworks light up the sky.
 It’s the kind of day you look forward to every summer.
 Located right next to Ottawa, the Outaouais has a front-row seat for the national Canada Day festivities, which again this year promises a host of free, accessible activities to celebrate in style.
 Here’s a glimpse of what is awaiting you for a colorful July 1st, right in the middle of the action.

-Gatineau and Ottawa celebrate Canada Day side by side.
-Thanks to their proximity, one event is just a bridge away from the other.
-In Ottawa, Parliament Hill hosts the big gatherings, including: shows, the official ceremony and activities for all.
-Meanwhile, in Old Hull, the atmosphere is more local, but just as lively.
-There are musical performances, family-friendly outdoor activities and numerous gourmet terraces.
+Gatineau and Ottawa celebrate Canada Day side by side with one celebration just a bridge away from the other.
+In Ottawa, visitors can enjoy live performances, official ceremonies and activities for all ages.
+Meanwhile, Old Hull offers a more local atmosphere, with musical performances, family-friendly outdoor activities and a variety of outdoor patios.

-A host of free family activities will be offered in the Capital Region and in the Outaouais.
+A host of free family activities will be offered in Canada's Capital Region.
 Take a look at the program to avoid missing out!

 Photo: Ville de Gatineau